Chiflow.com

 The Side Step is utilized when an opponent steps outside of you to gain leverage on one side of your body.
 You step with them, and maintain your center facing theirs.

 The Great Turn Over is used to prevent an opponent from moving behind you to gain advantage.
-In this way when the opponent grabs behind you, or attempts to move past you, you step across them, and turn maintaining your face off with them.
+In this way when the opponent grabs from behind you, or attempts to move past you, you step across them, and turn maintaining your face off position with them.

 The Seven Star Step helps you to maintain your position as the opponent tries to step across or past you on an angle.
 In this way, you follow their step.
 All the while maintaining your face off position by crossing over their steps, as if following points on a star.